loft conversion

 2. Materials to be similar in appearance to the existing house.

-3. Cannot extend up beyond the existing highest point of the house.
+3. Cannot extend above the existing highest point of the house.

 4. No verandas, balconies or raised platforms.

-5. Any side-facing windows must be obscure glazed and non-opening unless the parts which can be opened are more than 1.7 metres above the floor of the room in which it is installed.
+5. Any side-facing windows must be obscure glazed and non-opening unless any opening parts are more than 1.7m above the floor of the room in which they are installed.

-7. Roof extensions, apart from hip to gable ones, to be set back at least 20cm from the original eaves.
-The 20cm distance is measured along the roof plane (fig.1)
+7. Roof extensions, apart from hip-to-gable ones, must be set back at least 20cm from the original eaves (measured along the roof plane).

 Summarised from information provided by the Planning Portal.
-Please consult with your local planning department directly before undertaking your extension.
+Please consult your local planning authority before undertaking works.

 NOT USUALLY

-A hip to gable extension will usually be acceptable under GPDO (permitted development), and so does not require planning permission – see the rules in the box above.
-However, you should also check if your permitted development rights are restricted or have been removed (see below)*
+A hip-to-gable extension will usually be acceptable under GPDO (permitted development), and so does not require planning permission — see the rules above.
+Always check whether your PD rights are restricted or removed*

 Hip-to-gable roof